DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-25-filtering-the-application-list-to-show-applications-received-recently.md

 - 2 days ago
 - 3 days ago

-These cover the situations which we think are most important, which are for users to know what applications came in:
+These cover the situations which we think are most common, where users want to know what applications came in:

 - during the current day
 - since yesterday, including applications which arrived after the end of the user’s work hours
 - over the weekend, including on Friday after the end of the user’s work hours

+We always include in the application list any information which users can filter by.
+This means that users can always see why an application appears in results.

+Previously we only showed the ‘updated’ date and time.
+For a new application, that would actually be the date and time it was recevied.
+We now show:

+- received date and time for all applications
+- updated date and time for applications which have been updated

 We also added a box to the overview showing the number of applications which have been received today.
-If the user clicks on the box, they’ll be taken to the application list filtered by ‘today’.
+If the user clicks on the box, they‘re taken to the application list filtered by ‘today’.

 ## What we want to find out

-We want to find out:
+We want to find out if users:

-- if users need to find applications received longer than 3 days ago
+- need to find applications received longer than 3 days ago
+- realise that they need to choose multiple filters to get results for a range of dates
-- if users understand the difference between date received and date updated
+- understand the difference between date received and date updated

 ## Further considerations